 Fixler shared that the only reason she survived the Holocaust was because of her aunt, Rosa Berger.
-Prior to the landlady of their flat informing German authorities that she believed Berger was hiding a Jewish child, she stayed with her aunt outside of Krakow.
+Before the landlady of their flat informed German authorities that she believed Berger was hiding a Jewish child, she stayed with her aunt outside of Krakow.

 "My aunt had beautiful blond hair and spoke good German, so they didn't bother her," she said.
 "But people wondered about me all the time."
 Numerous times, Nazi soldiers searched Berger's flat, but she always managed to hide Fixler.